 How Important Are the COMPASS Test Scores?

 As we have seen, the COMPASS is an evaluative test battery and not competitive in nature.
-The COMPASS test scores do not determine your entry into college; instead, the COMPASS test scores are used by colleges to only make placement decisions, and also to assess the need for any developmental programs to help you improve.
+The test scores do not determine your entry into college; instead, they are used by colleges to make placement decisions, and also to assess the need for any developmental programs to help you improve.

-In line with the evaluative and diagnostic purposes of the COMPASS testing, the test battery does not have any pass and fail criteria set.
+In line with the evaluative and diagnostic purposes of this testing, the test battery does not have any pass and fail criteria set.
 At present, all COMPASS scores are accepted by colleges, and these are considered to paint an objective evaluation of the candidates' abilities and skills; and therefore, used by colleges to place candidates accordingly.
-Thus, the question "How to pass COMPASS test?" may not be relevant at all, in the context of COMPASS testing.
+Thus, getting through the exam just by scores may not be relevant at all, in the context of this evaluation.